Patrons

 These are the people who administer and promote the project but without the surgical team in Bangladesh who perform the surgery, and the hospitals at which they operate, there would be no project.

-Each of these groups make a valuable contribution towards ensuring the growth and sustainability of Operation Cleft.
+Each of these groups make a valuable contribution towards ensuring the growth and sustainability of Operation Cleft Australia.

 Committee of Management